nicks36721/API-1/Readme.md

-# Backend API for Jarurat Care NGO
+# Backend API

 ## Objective
-As a **Backend Developer** at Jarurat Care NGO, this project involves developing a backend API using **Node.js** (Express) and **MongoDB**.
+As a **Backend Developer** at API, this project involves developing a backend API using **Node.js** (Express) and **MongoDB**.
 The API performs CRUD operations, enforces role-based access control, and includes input validation and authentication mechanisms to ensure secure and efficient data handling.

 ---